 Wide doors – The wide doors are of great benefit.
 They provide easy access to vehicles and other items

 There is enough headroom to store more with ease.
 Assembly is snappy because the parts are pre-drilled and pre-cut.
-The shed has wide door opening allowing you to access any needed item.
+The shed has a wide door opening allowing you to access any needed item.

-It is 769 cubic feet; this is enough to store such as lawnmower, bicycles, gardening tools and other overflowing items in your home.
+This metal storage sheds for sale is enough to store such as lawnmower, bicycles, gardening tools and other overflowing items in your home.

 Water-resistant – The shed is water-resistant.
 It is protected against extreme weather conditions.
 It is also protected from rot, UV-rays and insects.